kj-agg/kj-agg.github.io/_pages/about.md

 ### Septmber 2025
 Successfully completed my PhD.
 My PhD can be found online [here](https://dx.doi.org/10.5287/ora-zrpxjex6x).

-### Aprile 2025
+### April 2025
-Our neutron scattering article was published in Chemical Science.
+Our neutron scattering article was published in [Chemical Science](https://doi.org/10.1039/D5SC00286A).
 See the ISIS Science Highlight [here](https://www.isis.stfc.ac.uk/Pages/SH25_cytosol.aspx).

 ### March 2025
 Presented some of my [research](https://stemforbritain.org.uk/posters2025/kieran_agg_POS.pdf) at the UK Parliament in the final of STEM for Britain 2025.
 See the following write-ups: